-Next, click on the File menu and choose Convert to (or use ⌥⇧⌘C keyboard shortcut).
+After you are ready with the workflow, click on the File menu and select Convert To… (alternatively you can use ⌥⇧⌘C keyboard shortcut).

-Note: For those who don’t know, Automator’s Application is the sort of standalone workflow that runs when you launch it or drop files/folders on it.
+INFO: Automator’s Application is kind of standalone workflow which runs on launch or when you drop files/folders on it.

 Now, after you have converted the automator action to application, save this as an app.
 So, first, click on the File menu and select Save (alternatively you can use ⌘S shortcut).